Hacks-R-Us/hackyplayer/README.md

     flask --app hackyplayer.app run --debug
     celery -A hackyplayer.tasks worker --loglevel INFO

-And you should have a server running at localhost:5000
+And you should have a server running at localhost:5000.

+You can lint/format with (again, prefixed with `poetry run` if need to):

+    ruff check hackyplayer
+    ruff format hackyplayer

 ## Production
 Use gunicorn or another WSGI server.
 Make Celery run as a service or something?
 I dunno, still figuring this bit out